-As regards structural remedies, the PCA considers, in particular, three possibilities for transferring an activity to a suitable purchaser: sale of the divested business within a fixed time-limit after the decision; up-front buyer; fix-it-first remedies.
+For structural remedies, the PCA considers, in particular, three possibilities for transferring an activity to a suitable purchaser: sale of the divested business within a fixed time-limit after the decision; an up-front buyer; and fix-it-first remedies.
 Under all these circumstances, the purchaser must be approved by the PCA.

-The up-front buyer solution, according to the PCA's Guidelines on Remedies, might be adequate in cases where there are considerable risks related to the choice of purchaser or related to the asset to be transferred, e.g. due to third parties' rights or uncertainties with respect to the possibility of finding a suitable purchaser.
-As an example, this solution was adopted in case Powervia (Fundo Explorer II) / LasoAuto-LasoProbilogLaso Ab (case Ccent.
+The up-front buyer solution, according to the PCA's guidelines on remedies, might be adequate in cases where there are considerable risks related to the choice of purchaser or related to the asset to be transferred, e.g. due to third parties' rights or uncertainties with respect to the possibility of finding a suitable purchaser.
+As an example, this solution was adopted in Powervia (Fundo Explorer II) / Laso\Auto-Laso\Probilog\Laso Ab (case Ccent.
 16/2011, of 12.01.2012).